 Maine Foodie Tours is immersed in our state’s celebrated culinary culture.
 Maine’s food scene is all about innovation and authenticity, sharing and abundance.
 But, we’re all too aware that for 80,000 Maine kids experiencing hunger, food insecurity is an every day struggle.
 Which is why we, like may of the businesses who are part of our tours, choose Full Plates Full Potential as our charitable partner in 2020.
 Full Plates is a Maine-based non-profit with a mission to end child hunger in Maine.
 As part of their FEED KIDS initiative, Maine Foodie Tours donates $1 for every food tour ticket sold to affect change for kids in our own backyard.
 To learn how you can help visit fullplates.org.

-For the 2nd year, Maine Foodie Tours is excited to announce our 12 Months of Giving campaign.
-The positive impact the following organizations make on our communities is significant.
+Since 2017, Maine Foodie Tours has organized a 12 Months of Giving campaign.
+The positive impact the non-profit organizations make on our communities is significant.
 This is our way of supporting the important work they do with $1 from every ticket furthering their missions, and we couldn’t do it without you, our valued tour guests!
 We invite you to learn more about these worthy organizations and keep in mind that many are always looking to recruit new volunteers!
+Here’s a list of charity organizations we’ve worked with and support.
 Thank you very much.

 Good Shephard Food Bank www.gsfb.org “Hunger exists in every community” and knows no age limitations.
 The Good Shephard Food Banks efforts help bridge the meal gap for those in need, and provides an education on the many ways to contribute and make a difference!
-Start a virtual food drive amongst tfriends and family, join one of their volunteer groups which include community service or make it part of a team building project.
+Start a virtual food drive amongst friends and family, join one of their volunteer groups which include community service or make it part of a team building project.